tbanken/pyplaces/README.md

 - Filter on columns using the \(column,operator,value\) syntax (see support for this syntax here)
 - Get data from past releases(see support for this here)

+Most, if not all, of the functions follow the same type of workflow.

-## User Reference
+## Documentation

-The user reference is available here in case you run into any issues.
+The documentation is available here in case you run into any issues.

 ## License

 pyplaces is open source and licensed under the MIT license.

 ## pyplaces Usage

 This package uses a geocoder that uses OpenStreetMaps's geocoding service Nominatim.
-Please abide by their usage policy here.
+Please abide by their usage policy [here](https://operations.osmfoundation.org/policies/nominatim).

 ## Future Support